 Colleges, School and Institutes

-I was a member of the AHRC-funded Viking Identities Network (2006-9) led by Prof. Judith Jesch (School of English, University of Nottingham) and as part of this I organised the research seminar on modern perceptions of vikings which was held in Birmingham in December 2007.
+In the past I was a member of the AHRC-funded Viking Identities Network (2006-9) led by Prof. Judith Jesch (School of English, University of Nottingham) and worked on aspects of gender and the life course.

 Willingness to take PhD students

 I would welcome research students on a wide range of issues in the history and archaeology of early medieval western Europe, especially the Vikings and medieval Iceland and Scandinavia.
 Research proposals on social, cultural or economic history within particular medieval regions or communities would also be possible.
 I have published on the writing of history in the middle ages and would be interested in supervising similar topics on medieval narratives.